17 Hiking Trails in Bhutan Every Hiker Should Complete

 Image credit: The Atlantic

-The people living in eastern Dzongkhags used to use this route to take salt and silk from the town of Samdrup Jongkhar on the border, until the National Highway was constructed between Samdrup Jongkhar and Trashigang.
-It is a fairly challenging eight-day trek through unspoilt broad-leaved and pine forests with spectacular views of cloud-capped mountains and ancient villages.
+The people of eastern Dzongkhags used to follow this route to transport salt and silk from Samdrup Jongkhar, a border town, until the construction of the National Highway between Samdrup Jongkhar and Trashigang.
+This eight-day trek is moderately challenging and offers breathtaking views of cloud-capped mountains and ancient villages as you journey through unspoiled broad-leaved and pine forests.

-The above must surely have whetted your appetite to see some of the truly wondrous trails of Bhutan.
-Your trail guide for your journeys can take you on some adventures the memories of which will be sure to last a lifetime.
-So if you want to cross hiking in the Himalayas off your bucket list, then consider a magical journey in this last Himalayan Kingdom, and lose yourself in the intense natural beauty and in the mists of time.
-If you are a keen hiker, you will have to come to Bhutan, if only to find out what it is that you have been missing out on.
+The above must have piqued your interest in the remarkable trails of Bhutan.
+Your trail guide will lead you on unforgettable adventures that will create lasting memories.
+If you’re looking to cross hiking in the Himalayas off your bucket list, consider a magical journey through this last Himalayan Kingdom.
+Lose yourself in the breathtaking natural beauty and immerse yourself in the mists of time.
+For keen hikers, Bhutan is a must-visit destination to discover what you’ve been missing.

 Also Read: 10 Reasons Bhutan is the Most Underrated Destination in this World